meetkabeershah/meetkabeershah.github.io/_posts/2015-8-9-What-Is-nerdspal.md

 ---
 layout: post
-title: nerdspal is a place to collaborate in your academic efforts
+title: A place to collaborate in your learning efforts
 ---

 >So how [nerdspal](https://nerdspal.com) can be used?